IoannisKaldiris/PayPoint/README.md

 ### Prerequisites

-- **Python Installation**: Ensure Python is installed.
-The application uses Python 3.12.3 but is compatible with versions from 3.6 and later.
-[Python](https://www.python.org/downloads/).
+- **[PythonInstallation](https://www.python.org/downloads/)**: Ensure Python is installed.
+The application uses Python 3.12.3 but is compatible with versions from 3.6 and later.       .

 - **IDE Environment**: Recommended IDEs include [VSCode](https://code.visualstudio.com/), [Sublime Text](https://www.sublimetext.com/), or [PyCharm](https://www.jetbrains.com/pycharm/).
 The system was developed using PyCharm.